Online meal delivery firms knocked off course by coronavirus crisis

 “In Seattle, people feel like the worst is over, they’re feeling a little bit more confident,” he said.
 “Everyone else is a mixed bag in between those two.”

-Uber Eats, Grubhub, Delivery Hero (DHER.DE) and Just Eat Takeaway - whose merger is awaiting UK regulatory approval - have offered incentives to restaurants, including cutting commission or delivery fees and signing up new members more quickly, to improve their cashflow and help them through the crisis.
+Uber Eats, Grubhub, Delivery Hero and Just Eat Takeaway - whose merger is awaiting UK regulatory approval - have offered incentives to restaurants, including cutting commission or delivery fees and signing up new members more quickly, to improve their cashflow and help them through the crisis.

 That should provide a boost to their own membership numbers in the long run once orders improve.
 Grubhub signed up more than 20,000 new restaurants in March, far exceeding its previous monthly record of 5,000, said Maloney.
 Deliveroo got 3,000 new UK restaurants on board last month, a spokesperson said.

 The loss of business has prompted some to branch into new markets.
-Delivery Hero is expanding into supplying groceries to customers stuck at home and Uber Eats has broadened its grocery offering by teaming up with supermarkets like Carrefour (CARR.PA).
+Delivery Hero is expanding into supplying groceries to customers stuck at home and Uber Eats has broadened its grocery offering by teaming up with supermarkets like Carrefour.

 Uber Eat’s grocery and convenience store sales have more than doubled in some European cities, the Uber spokesman said.